anasty17/mirror-leech-telegram-bot/README.md

 - `AS_DOCUMENT`: Default Telegram file type upload.
 Empty or `False` means as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **TG_SPLIT_SIZE** into equal parts size (Not working with zip cmd). `Bool`
 - `CUSTOM_FILENAME`: Add custom word to leeched file name.
+- `UPSTREAM_REPO`: your github repository link, you can add github token in link if repo is private. (**NOTE**: Any change in docker or requirements you need to deploy again with updated repo to take effect)
 - `SHORTENER_API`: Fill your Shortener API key.
 - `SHORTENER`: Shortener URL.
 Supported URL Shorteners: